jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-17.md

-+++
+---
+title: "Particular Notions of our Ancestors"
+heading: "Chapter 17"
-title=  "Particular Notions of our Ancestors" heading=  "Chapter 17" description=  "The Germans were never subdued and so enjoyed excessive independence.
-Different families waged war with each other, to obtain satisfaction for murders, robberies, or affronts" date=  2020-03-24 author=  "Montesquieu" image=  "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-13" linkbtext=  "Chapter 13" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-18" linkftext=  "Chapter 18"
+description: "The Germans were never subdued and so enjoyed excessive independence.
+Different families waged war with each other, to obtain satisfaction for murders, robberies, or affronts"
-+++
+image: "/covers/spirit.jpg"
+weight: 54
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

-IT is astonishing that our ancestors should=
+IT is astonishing that our ancestors should:
 - rest the honour, fortune, and life of the subject, on things that depended less on reason than on hazard, and
 - incessantly make use of proofs incapable of convicting, and that had no manner of connexion either with innocence or guilt.